Grenache Grape: The Lowdown

 It’s one thing to make a different style of wine, but another thing entirely to convince the consumer that it’s worth drinking.
-In this way, Grenache has been in need of something of a PR campaign for some time.
-Indeed, Australia’s sunbeaten Barossa Valley is home to the world’s oldest Grenache vines (still producing fruit, mind), which were planted way back in 1850.
+In this way, Grenache wine has been in need of something of a PR campaign for some time.
+Indeed, Australia’s sun-drenched Barossa Valley is home to the world’s oldest Grenache vines (still producing fruit, mind), which were planted way back in 1850.

 The first Grenache I ever tried was of this ilk: a big, spicy bottle from Navarra made from 40-year-old vines.
 It blew my head off.
 Completely drinkable, mind, but as a guilt-free 5pm glass on a school night?
 A total misfire.
-Although it pains me to admit it, that mis-judgment resulted in my own misconceptions of Grenache.
+Although it pains me to admit it, that mis-judgement resulted in my own misconceptions of Grenache.

 That is, until, I was greeted with a glass of something pink and effervescent for a tasting menu some months later.
 I’m one to leave myself in the hands of the sommelier in these situations (I’m all for being guided by someone far more experienced than me), so was none the wiser to what was in my glass.
 A swirl, a sip, and to me, it was a textbook Pinot-dominated sparkling wine.
 Swathes of strawberries, a subtle streak of citrus and a creamy mousse - you can imagine my surprise when I was told it was the same variety that had flushed my face several months earlier.
 It became apparent why Grenache is referred to as ‘the Pinot Noir of the south’.
-In the right hands, it has the capacity to seriously defy expectations.
+In the right hands, Grenache wine has the power to seriously defy expectations.

 The Grenache grape calls for a much more attentive approach from the winemaker.
-When treated right, Grenache can deliver a vibrant, complex and perfumed style of wine.
+When treated right, Grenache can deliver a vibrant, complex, perfumed style of wine.
 Instead of leaving the late-ripening grape to intensify on the vine, it can be picked early to retain its underrated aromatics and natural high acidity, like Dominik Huber does at Terroir al Limit.
-Other techniques include crushing and pressing at a low temperature, as does a shorter period of maceration, especially if you’re making rosé.
+Other techniques include crushing and pressing at a low temperature, and there can also be a shorter period of maceration, especially if you’re making rosé.